Content Notes

 Content notes: I balance the heavy with the triumphant.
 Long live self-care! ❤ Please read with your own in mind.

-Secondary heavier themes: gender dysphoria (though not in a gender-restrictive society), body dysmorphia (mandatory/necessary shapeshifting, though within similar genders); marginalization/oppression/exploitation of a specific group (magic users in this case).
+Secondary heavier themes: gender dysphoria (though not in a gender-restrictive society), body dysmorphia (mandatory/necessary shapeshifting, though within similar genders), going on HRT and also being denied trans care (because of bad guys, for non-transphobic reasons), overbearing parents, angst around identity and names (though not in a gender context)

 I’m always, always seeking to squash internal bias in my work.
 If you’re comfortable reaching out, please contact me with any sensitivity concerns.
 I want to make my work as inclusive and enjoyable as possible!